Belie06Loryn/Blog_Post/README.md

 - Access the application through `http://127.0.0.1:5000/`

 ## BDD
+- The writer must be able to create a an account and login.
+- The writer must be able to post his/her opinion on a page.
+- The writer must be able to view all comments that are made on his post.
+- The writer must be able to delete any unlikely comment on his post.
+- The users must be able to view the quotes from another web app for inspiretion.
+- The users must be able to view the bloger post.
+- The users must be able to make a comment on a bloger posts.

 ## Known bugs
 No known errors if found drop a message on my profile